lhenriquegomescamilo/my-wallet/README.md

     neo4j:community-ubi8

 ```
-2. You could also use the command: `docker-compose up -d  my-wallet-db`
+2. You could also use the command: `$ docker-compose up -d  my-wallet-db`